FREE MENTAL HEALTH ASSESSMENT. start here

 Changes in brain chemistry.
 Depression may be caused by changes in certain brain chemicals called neurotransmitters, which are responsible for transmitting information between nerve cells.
-Although there’s some debate as to the precise neurotransmitters that may play major roles in depression, research indicates that serotonin — a hormone that’s often linked to mood — may have a significant role in the development of depression.
+Although there’s some debate as to which neurotransmitters play major roles in depression, research indicates that serotonin — a hormone that’s often linked to mood — may have a significant role in the development of depression.
 And beyond neurotransmitters, depression affects the brain in several ways.

 Hormones.
 Changes in the levels of certain hormones may affect mood and contribute to depression.
-Events that can affect hormone production include use of certain types of medication, thyroid issues and, for women, pregnancy, childbirth and menopause.
+Events that can affect hormone production include the use of certain types of medication, thyroid issues and, for women, pregnancy, childbirth and menopause.

 Genetic factors.
 Depression occurs more frequently in people with family members who have also had depression.
 Although research is still ongoing, genetic factors may play a role in depression and other mood disorders.